 Allergen testing in food industry is utmost important part of food safety and quality assurance of a business.
-FSANZ revealed that average 59 recalls per year are due to undeclared allergens.
-Our comprehensive testing and label review service helps food business to reduce the risk of product recall.
+FSANZ revealed that most product recalls are due to undeclared allergens.

 We have ELISA based allergen testing methodologies to detection of allergens at low levels.

-To meet the allergen labelling requirements of the code, you must be aware of the allergenic ingredients present in food product as well as the cross-contamination with allergens that may have occurred in processing environment.
+To meet the allergen labelling requirements of the code, you must be aware of the allergenic ingredients present in food product as well as the cross-contamination with allergens that may have occurred in food manufacturing environment.

-If a food is not in a package or sold from a takeaway shop etc. allergen information must either be displayed in connection with the food or provided to the purchaser if requested.
+If a food is not in a package or sold from a takeaway shop etc. allergen information must either be displayed in connection with the food or provided to the purchaser on requested.

 Some food labels use ‘may contain’ or ‘may be present’ statements about certain allergens, such as ‘may contain nuts’.
 These are voluntary statements made by food manufacturers and are not regulated by the Food Standards Code.